 Tempura or shrimp tempura is a Japanese dish consisting of shelled shrimps, dipped in batter and deep fried.
 This is, I think, one of the most favorite Japanese food of Filipinos.
 Aside from shrimps, you can also make vegetable tempura to decorate or to make it more appetizing.
 Just slice some eggplants and carrots into thick strips, get some whole string beans then dip it in tempura batter then deep fry it.

-Creating the Tempura Batter
+Creating the Perfect Tempura Batter

 Shrimp Tempura